Office Design and Productivity

 Focus Spaces

-Distraction-free, focussed working is also a crucial part of productivity.
+Distraction-free focussed working is also a crucial part of productivity.
 Top-performing workers may spend 45% of their time collaborating, but they also spend 45% of their time on focussed work.
-Because many workspaces can be distracting, 50% of staff prefer to get focussed work done at home.
-However, distractions are not an inherent part of the office – they are a result of poor spatial and acoustic design.
+Distractions are not an inherent part of the office – they are a result of poor spatial and acoustic design.

 Focus spaces are much more than banks of desks.
 In fact, the open, close-set layout of desking areas can be even very distracting.
-Desks do have a place in the office but they should take up much less space than they do in many offices currently.
 Other types of foccussed spaces include phone and working pods, as well as bookable individual offices.
 Whatever form they take in your office, focus spaces need to eliminate any kind of distractions for your people.

 Hybrid Meeting Suites

-The pandemic resulting hybrid working transition led to a rapid shift to hybrid and virtual meetings.
-This has had a permanent effect on the way people work.
+Over the last 5 years, the prevalence of distributed workforces has made hybrid meetings a daily necessity.
 Around half of all work meetings are hybrid or virtual, up from 20% in 2020.
 If your people are struggling to find an appropriate space, they will be distracted and stressed.

-For your people to be as productive as possible, they will need spaces designed for virtual and hybrid meetings.
+For your people to be as productive as possible, they will need spaces designed to support virtual and hybrid meetings.
 Again, it’s important to allow enough space in your office for these suites.
-Bring-your-own-device (BYOD) systems also enable your people to use high-quality audio-visual technology, combined with the convenience of their own laptops.
+Bring-your-own-device (BYOD) systems also enable your people to use high-quality audio-visual technology, combined with the convenience of their own devices.

 While it may seem counterintuitive, creating specific breakout spaces improves the productivity of your people.
 Designated breakout spaces create a clear distinction between “work” spaces and “break” spaces.
 This improves their concentration when in "work" spaces.
-These spaces also provide opportunities for staff to network and relax together.
-Allowing your people to relax improves their satisfaction and wellbeing.
+Allowing your people to relax better improves their satisfaction and wellbeing.
 This has a knock-on effect on their productivity.

 The best relaxation space design will be different for every company.
 In many designs, relaxation spaces are part of or nearby teapoints or food areas, helping create a large social area.
 It should be a reflection of your culture, a space that brings your company personality to life.